Employees of the Treasury are covered by the Treasury Enterprise Agreement 2018-2021. A summary of benefits is below.

 - Options to purchase leave or arrange sabbatical leave.

-- Christmas closedown period from Christmas Day to the first working day after New Year's day.
+- Christmas closedown period between Christmas Day and New Year's day.

 - 15 days of personal/carer's leave each year for ongoing employees.